 Trust.Zone claim that they don’t keep logs and operate with no leaks.

 All they collect are email addresses, which are used for communication purposes.
+The policy states they do not store log files but hints at storing usage data (which is retained anonymously).

 Trust.Zone has a warrant canary page where the company further proves they value user privacy.